-2. Salar de Uyuni, Bolivia
+1. Salar de Uyuni, Bolivia

-3. Northern Lake Baikal, Russia
+2. Northern Lake Baikal, Russia

-4. Kuang Si Falls, Luang Prabang, Laos
+3. Kuang Si Falls, Luang Prabang, Laos

 Already a top holiday destination for backpackers, the Laotian city of Luang Prabang is temptingly close to Kuang Si Falls, a three tier splash spectacular with waters so clear and blue it’ll be hard to resist jumping straight in.
 Hike the trails around the area to escape the tour groups and find your own secret slice of paradise.

-5. Torres del Paine National Park, Patagonia, Chile
+4. Torres del Paine National Park, Patagonia, Chile

 Admire the amazing Andes and visit one of South America’s most beautiful National Parks.
 Get your llama legs on and go hiking over mountains loaded with the white stuff and across glorious glaciers.

-6. Grand Prismatic Spring, Wyoming, USA
+5. Grand Prismatic Spring, Wyoming, USA

 More wet stuff to blow your socks off, this time in North America.
 This natural pool, with its rainbow coloured waters, is found in Yellowstone National Park and is the third largest hot spring in the world.

-7. Huacachina, Peru
+6. Huacachina, Peru

 Catch a glimpse of this impressive desert oasis, built in the 1930s around an existing watering hole.
-Keep your eyes peeled for a glimpse of the lake’s legendary resident… a mermaid.
+In true otherworldly style, keep your eyes peeled for a glimpse of the lake’s legendary resident… a mermaid.

-8. The Door to Hell, Turkmenistan
+7. The Door to Hell, Turkmenistan

 Ok, so it’s actually a geyser, but ‘Door to Hell’ sounds much catchier doesn’t it?
 Plus, this burning pool of lava in Turkmenistan’s Karakum Desert looks just how you’d expect a gateway to the underworld to look: red and hot and steamy.

-10. Mount Rinjani, Lombok, Indonesia
+9. Mount Rinjani, Lombok, Indonesia